networkservicemesh/networkservicemesh/docs/nsm_api.md

  * remote_mechanism_type - remote mechanism seleted by NSM2 from the options presented by
  *                         NSM1
  * remote_mechanism_parameters - parameters selected by NSM2 for the remote mechanism
- */
-message RemoteConnectionReply {
+ * labels - key value pairs to communicate arbitrary context about the reply */ message RemoteConnectionReply {
     required string request_id = 1;